 Shoot 2: Andrea Tosten (voter registrar), Kimberly Alexander,

 William Sarradet, + Dinah Waranch.

 GlamROccuLibrarymentary Quotations Wall (2018)

-Installation prepared for use in the Vol. 2 shoot; inkjet prints, cardboard boxes, and wooden shelves.
+Installation prepared for use in the Vol. 2 shoot; inkjet prints on paper mounted on the wall or on cardboard boxes, and wooden shelves.
 Concept and design by Sortor with background image derived from 2011 photo by Steven J. Syrek; but this and other components of the exhibition could not have been executed without the support and assistance of Morris.